Silver Sands

 AreaSearch analysis reveals Silver Sands significantly outperforming the majority of regions assessed nationwide

 However, professional & technical services are under-represented at 3.6% compared to Greater Perth's 8.2%.
-Limited local employment opportunities are indicated by the count of Census working population versus resident population.
-Over a 12-month period ending in September 2025, employment increased by 10.7% alongside labour force growth of 9.9%, reducing the unemployment rate by 0.7 percentage points.
-In contrast, Greater Perth experienced employment growth of 2.9% and labour force growth of 3.0%.
-State-level data as of 25-Nov-25 shows WA employment contracted by 0.27% (losing 5,520 jobs), with the state unemployment rate at 4.6%, compared to the national rate of 4.3%.
-National employment forecasts from May-25 suggest a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Silver Sands's employment mix suggests local employment should increase by 5.8% over five years and 12.6% over ten years, though these are simple extrapolations for illustrative purposes and do not account for localized population projections.
+The predominantly residential area appears to offer limited local employment opportunities.
+In the 12-month period ending September 2025, employment increased by 10.7% and labour force grew by 9.9%, reducing the unemployment rate by 0.6 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Silver Sands' employment mix, local employment is estimated to increase by 5.8% over five years and 12.6% over ten years.

 Frequently Asked Questions - Employment